CyberHawk is a 501c3 in development, dedicated to education on Internet safety.

 After the seminar, participants are tested and those who answer all questions correctly are given a certificate and CyberHawk window sticker.

-Let your valuable customers know when they use your public WiFi its administrator is CyberHawk safe and certified!
+Let your valuable customers know when they use your free WiFi it's administrator is CyberHawk safe & certified!